CraigNock/m4-3-react--state/README.md

 />
 ```

-Right now, we don't really have a notion of which item is "selected"; we have a yellow hover state, but that's tracked in CSS.
+Right now, we don't really have a notion of which item is "selected"; we have a hover state, but that's tracked in CSS.

 We can think of the currently-selected item as some data that changes over time.
 And for dynamic data, we use React state.